Source Code Escrow Agreement~"賣方不能"風險之防治 |

 ……(閱讀全文與回應)

-Proving The Value of Risk Management(特別感謝范淼博士翻譯此專欄!)
+Proving The Value of Risk Management(特別感謝范淼博士翻譯此專欄!) |

-Risk management is considered by management to be a waste of time and money if nothing happens.
+Dear Risk Doctor, Risk management is considered by management to be a waste of time and money if nothing happens.
 How can project managers convince management and decision-makers that risk management is a good investment and necessary, even if an actual event does not occur?

-Yours hopefully,
+Yours hopefully, Project Manager

-You raise an important and vexing question for risk practitioners – how do we prove we’re adding value?!
+Dear hopeful Project Manager, You raise an important and vexing question for risk practitioners – how do we prove we’re adding value?!
 I have a three-part answer:

-1. Firstly, in old-style implementations of risk management that focus only on threats, you’re right that successful risk management means “nothing happens” (or at least no unexpected problems happen).
+- Firstly, in old-style implementations of risk management that focus only on threats, you’re right that successful risk management means “nothing happens” (or at least no unexpected problems happen).
 In line with Popper’s Falsifiability Principle, we know it’s impossible to prove a negative, even though absence of evidence is not evidence of absence.
 So we couldn’t say for certain that investing in risk management was positively correlated with lack of problems.
 However now we have a new view of risk which includes opportunities as well as threats.
 Now successful risk management results in avoiding problems as before, but we also create additional value through maximising and exploiting opportunities.
 And of course this can be measured.
 So perhaps we can create a demonstrable and measurable “Risk Management ROI” in this way.

-2. Secondly, while we cannot run a project twice so we have no control for proving risk management effectiveness, we can learn from experience over time.
+- Secondly, while we cannot run a project twice so we have no control for proving risk management effectiveness, we can learn from experience over time.
 Organisations which have been tracking project performance over the years can demonstrate that as risk management maturity increases, so does project success.
 What gets measured gets improved.
 And nothing beats demonstrating success to get the attention of management!

-3. Thirdly, senior management will quickly realise and accept the value of risk management when they understand the close link between risk and objectives.
+- Thirdly, senior management will quickly realise and accept the value of risk management when they understand the close link between risk and objectives.
 They understand the need to “spend to save”, and will be looking for a payoff from risk management in terms of more successful achievement of project and business objectives.
 When they see those benefits then their commitment will be reinforced yet further.

 I hope that answers your question adequately and that you manage to persuade your management to invest in managing risk.
+With best wishes, The Risk Doctor

 --------------------------------------------------------------------------------

-親愛的風險醫師:
+親愛的風險醫師: 風險管理在什麼都沒發生的情況下,會被管理階層認為是浪費時間及金錢的。專案經理應如何說服管理與決策者,既使沒有實際發生什麼事件,風險管理也是個好投資而且是必要的? 滿心期待的專案經理

-親愛的滿心期待的專案經理:
+親愛的滿心期待的專案經理: 你提出了一個對風險實務工作者而言重要且困擾的問題—我們如何證明我們是有附加價的? 我對此的回答分為三部分:

-1. 首先,在舊式僅專注於威脅的風險管理執行上,你是對的,成功的風險管理意味著「沒有事發 生」(或至少是沒有不期盼的問題生)。根據帕伯(Popper)的可證否原則,我們知道對『沒有(其存在)的證據不能當作其不存在的證據』此一說法,是不可能做出否定的證明的,所以,我們當然不能說風險管理投資與不會有問題間是正相關的。然而,我們現在有一個新的風險管理觀點涵蓋了機會及威脅。現在成功的風險管理仍像過去一樣可導致問題的規避;但是,我們也經由對機會的開拓與極大化創造了額外的價值,同時這些當然是可以衡量。因此,也許我們可以用這種方式建立可展示及衡量的「風險管理投資報酬率」。
+- 首先,在舊式僅專注於威脅的風險管理執行上,你是對的,成功的風險管理意味著「沒有事發 生」(或至少是沒有不期盼的問題生)。根據帕伯(Popper)的可證否原則,我們知道對『沒有(其存在)的證據不能當作其不存在的證據』此一說法,是不可能做出否定的證明的,所以,我們當然不能說風險管理投資與不會有問題間是正相關的。然而,我們現在有一個新的風險管理觀點涵蓋了機會及威脅。現在成功的風險管理仍像過去一樣可導致問題的規避;但是,我們也經由對機會的開拓與極大化創造了額外的價值,同時這些當然是可以衡量。因此,也許我們可以用這種方式建立可展示及衡量的「風險管理投資報酬率」。

-2. 其次,因為我們不能對同一個專案執行兩次,所以我們不能在有對照控制下證明風險管理的效益,然而我們可以從時間中學到經驗。長年追蹤專案績效的組織可以顯示,當風險管理成熟度增加時,專案成功的機率也跟著增加。可以衡量了就可以改善,沒有東西比展現成功更能引起管理階層注意。
+- 其次,因為我們不能對同一個專案執行兩次,所以我們不能在有對照控制下證明風險管理的效益,然而我們可以從時間中學到經驗。長年追蹤專案績效的組織可以顯示,當風險管理成熟度增加時,專案成功的機率也跟著增加。可以衡量了就可以改善,沒有東西比展現成功更能引起管理階層注意。

-3. 第三,資深的管理階層在瞭解到風險與目標間的密切關聯後,將會迅速理解並接受風險管理的價值。他們瞭解「支出以求得節省」的需要,並且尋求因風險管理使得專案及企業在目標的達成上獲致更大成功的報酬。當他們看到這些利益後,他們將更進一步強化其承諾。
+- 第三,資深的管理階層在瞭解到風險與目標間的密切關聯後,將會迅速理解並接受風險管理的價值。他們瞭解「支出以求得節省」的需要,並且尋求因風險管理使得專案及企業在目標的達成上獲致更大成功的報酬。當他們看到這些利益後,他們將更進一步強化其承諾。

 我希望這些可以適切地回答你的問題,並且讓你可以有效地說服你的管理階層投資於風險管理

-祝你好運
+祝你好運 風險醫師

 ……(閱讀全文與回應)

-Many brand-new PMPRs at Taiwan are enthusiastic about promoting project management in their company.
+The Value of Project Management | Many brand-new PMPRs at Taiwan are enthusiastic about promoting project management in their company.
 But much to their disappointment, they often lacked support from their top management and were swamped by their colleague’s complaints, such as too many documents, too often meetings, daunting procedures, and, no time to do work, etc. After a while, their enthusiasm was dissipated and the project management implementation initiative just disappeared like ripples in a pond.
 Is there any solution to solve this problem?
 In my perspective, to communicate clearly the value of project management is the crucial point.

-“Values are the basic convictions that a specific mode of conduct or end-state of existence is personally or socially preferable to an opposite or converse mode of conduct or end-state of existence.
+Value does matter “Values are the basic convictions that a specific mode of conduct or end-state of existence is personally or socially preferable to an opposite or converse mode of conduct or end-state of existence.
 They contain a judgmental element in that they carry an individual’s ideas as to what is right, good, or desirable.
 Values tend to be relatively stable and enduring”

 According to the above quotation from the popular organization behavior textbook written by Robbins and Judge, we can infer that once the value of project management was established in an organization, the top management will consider the institutionalization of project management is right and they will commit the company resources to the implementation of project management for long rather than an impromptu as filed in various lessons learned.
 We can also infer that the project managers will recognize that running projects using the project management methodology is the norm rather than exception, and proper documents, meetings and procedures are necessary for the benefits of both projects and the company in the long run, and most importantly, they will persevere at running project with project management disciplines no matter how hard the environment is.
 By the same argument, the project team members will deem that following the project management procedures is what they should do, and appreciate that disciplined project management can help them do right things from the right start, avoid unnecessary rework and overtime, and they will cooperate with the project managers from their heart.

-Though we, project management practitioners, consider the value of project management is so apparent that there is no need to overemphasize it, a popular textbook written by Hill and Jones on strategy management doesn’t even mention the word “project management” once in the sections about “value chain”2.
+The cognition gap Though we, project management practitioners, consider the value of project management is so apparent that there is no need to overemphasize it, a popular textbook written by Hill and Jones on strategy management doesn’t even mention the word “project management” once in the sections about “value chain”2.
 They clearly state the value creation roles of primary activities (research and development, production, marketing and sales, and, service) and support activities (company infrastructure, human resources, and, materials management).
 The above mentioned fact has a great influence on the cognition of the value of project management by top management.
 Because this textbook is used by many MBA programs, many top managers learned strategy management just from here.
 They had no idea about the value of project management, because the textbook doesn’t mention that there is any role played by project management in the value creation process of a company.
 All the project management practitioners know that projects are the main instruments in the company to integrate all these primary activities and support activities to produce products, services and results which are beneficial to the company stakeholders.
 Without projects most of the promises to the company stakeholders will be hard to be realized.
 This is the reason why we need to communicate the value of project management to the top managers.

 The environment here is even worse here than developed western countries.
 The companies at Taiwan are mostly medium to small size, and, are owned and run by family—the boss is the law.
 If we cannot convince the boss the value of project management, the promotion of project management is just like fighting a campaign without any hope of success.

-According to the survey (with 1,867 respondents) by Tomas et al3, they captured the following insights into the value placed on project management in today's organizations:
+Numbers tell According to the survey (with 1,867 respondents) by Tomas et al3, they captured the following insights into the value placed on project management in today's organizations:

-1. 82% agree that project management is used to increase the likelihood of delivering successful projects
+- 82% agree that project management is used to increase the likelihood of delivering successful projects

-2. While 60% agree, "projects are usually aligned with my company's strategic plans," 60% disagree that projects within their company are usually completed on schedule or on budget.
+- While 60% agree, "projects are usually aligned with my company's strategic plans," 60% disagree that projects within their company are usually completed on schedule or on budget.

-3. 73% agree that project management enhances customer satisfaction
+- 73% agree that project management enhances customer satisfaction

-4. 71% agree that project management enhances their firm's performance in non-financial ways.
+- 71% agree that project management enhances their firm's performance in non-financial ways.

 If the above figures are not convincing enough, the Center for Business Practices (CBP), the research arm of PM Solutions, has conducted industry-wide studies using a balanced family of measures that document the value of project management to organizations4.
 In those studies, 97% of the respondents say project management adds value to their organizations.
 By implementing project management improvement initiatives, organizations have on average returned the following value:

-It can be expected that there are still some antagonists claiming the above data are not convincing because of the difference between cultures and environments.
+What we should do next It can be expected that there are still some antagonists claiming the above data are not convincing because of the difference between cultures and environments.
 Truly, much of the quantitative data about the value of project management we can show now are from developed western countries, which are much more mature on project management than us.
 I suggest that PMI Taiwan chapter continuously sponsors graduate student research programs surveying Taiwanese companies on the value of project management, contrasting with western countries, and observing the trends.
 After a few years, we will have solid local data base to convince anyone the value of project management on Taiwanese companies and to obtain their commitment to implement it.

-1. Robbins, S. P. and Judge, T. A., Organizational Behavior, 12th Ed., Pearson Education Inc., Upper Saddle River, New Jersey, 2007, pp. 108-109.
+- Robbins, S. P. and Judge, T. A., Organizational Behavior, 12th Ed., Pearson Education Inc., Upper Saddle River, New Jersey, 2007, pp. 108-109.

-2. Hill, C. W. L. and Jones, G. R., Strategic Management: An integrated Approach, 4th Ed., Houghton Mifflin Company, New York, 1998, pp. 119-123.
+- Hill, C. W. L. and Jones, G. R., Strategic Management: An integrated Approach, 4th Ed., Houghton Mifflin Company, New York, 1998, pp. 119-123.

-3. Thomas, J., Delisle, C. L. and Jugdev, K., Selling Project Management to Senior Executives: Framing the Moves that Matter, Project Management Institute, 2002.
+- Thomas, J., Delisle, C. L. and Jugdev, K., Selling Project Management to Senior Executives: Framing the Moves that Matter, Project Management Institute, 2002.

-4. “The Value of Project Management: Validating the positive impacts of project management on organizations,” PM Solutions White Paper Series, Project Management Solutions, Inc., 2002.
+- “The Value of Project Management: Validating the positive impacts of project management on organizations,” PM Solutions White Paper Series, Project Management Solutions, Inc., 2002.

 ……(閱讀全文與回應)